IT21314742/Pig/README.md

  2. **Run** the _Python_ script to start the game.
  3. Follow the on-screen instructions to add players and begin the dice-rolling fun
  4. Each player takes turns rolling the dice, with scores displayed after each roll.
+ 5. The game continues until all players have had their turns, and the player with the highest score wins.